hannesvdvreken/guzzle-clockwork/README.md

 If you want to continue to work with the old Guzzle v3 (`Guzzle\Http\Client` instead of `GuzzleHttp\Client`) ClockworkPlugin then you might want to install the `0.1.*` releases.
 Pull request with Guzzle v3 compatibility should be made against the `guzzle3` [branch](https://github.com/hannesvdvreken/guzzle-clockwork/tree/guzzle3).
 Install the latest guzzle v3 compatible version with `0.1.*` or `dev-guzzle3`.

-Versions `0.2.0` and up are all compatible with Guzzle v4.
+Versions `0.2.0` and up are all compatible with Guzzle v4 and v5.

 ## Contributing
 Feel free to make a pull request.
 Please try to be as